 I love buying foreign snacks to bring home to my friends, family, and coworkers.
 I’ve found that the best places to buy these are at the local superstores or grocery stores.
 Whatever you decide, steer clear of buying them last minute at airports, unless you’re willing to pay that premium marked-up price.

 How To Save Money While Traveling: Travel Planning

-35. Get yourself a good travel credit card for the travel insurance benefits.
+36. Get yourself a good travel credit card for the travel insurance benefits.

 The ideal travel credit card is one that doesn’t charge foreign transaction fees, has a killer welcome bonus, rewards you with 2x-4x points on travel purchases, and provides you with complimentary travel insurance so you don’t have to buy that separately.